Updated on 2024-06-27 GMT+08:00

 Priority

-For example, if the IP address for mounting is 10.1.1.32 and both 10.1.1.32 (read/write) with priority 100 and 10.1.1.0/24 (read-only) with priority 50 meet the requirements, the permission of 10.1.1.0/24 (read-only) with priority 50 is used.
-That is, if there is no other authorized priority, the permission of all IP addresses in the 10.1.1.0/24 segment, including 10.1.1.32, is read-only.
+For example, if the client IP address is 10.1.1.32 and both 10.1.1.32 (read/write) with priority 100 and 10.1.1.0/24 (read-only) with priority 50 meet the requirements, the permission of 10.1.1.0/24 (read-only) is used because it has a lower priority.
+If there is no other priority, all IP addresses in 10.1.1.0/24, including 10.1.1.32, have the read-only permission.

 1. Log in to the SFS console.

-Table 3 describes the parameters.
+Table 3 describes the parameters displayed.

-Figure 3 Add VPC
+Figure 3 Add Authorization

 Table 3 Parameter description